SimpleMindedGuy/Simple-Obsidian-Vault/99-Templates/Habit Tracking Documentation.md

 Information about where to display legend elements, and tool tip functions, and if it allows stacking or not.

 ### Colors
-have 2 lists of colors to display the data.
+have 2 lists of colors to display the data
 It keeps looping through the list of colors until it apply colors to all the data.
 - background : colors for the background of the data curve.
 - border : colors for the border of the data curve.